 That’s how I decided to get my Sak Yant in Chiang Mai Thailand.
 I knew I wanted to get one the first time I visited Thailand in 2013 but waited two years before returning to get it.
 It was a special and sacred experience – one I will never forget.
 It helped that I was living in Chiang Mai at the time.

 Update: Since June 2015, if you’re a female traveler looking to get Sak Yant by a monk in Chiang Mai, the monk I went to may not do women anymore.
 I highly urge you to do independent research before going and feel free to reach out to my friends at Sak Yant Chiang Mai (Nana is a personal friend of mine) with any questions.
-They will have the latest updates on monks and sak yant better than me.
-I was lucky enough to go with Nana who is a Thai local and my friend who is male and half Thai.
-That may have helped my situation a bit.
-My friend, Ian Ord at WSE Travel ALSO does Sak Yant for both women and men) so feel free to reach out to him as well!
+Her business is thriving and she’s the best to go with.

 Sak Yant: also known as “Yantra Tattooing” is a form of tattooing that originated in ancient Cambodia, yet almost completely vanished due to the civil war.
 Today, Khmer yantra remains to be the most genuine and pure and consists of magical ancient Khmer scripts that protect and give luck to the soul.
 It is practiced in Southeast Asian countries including Laos and Thailand.
 Sak means “to tap or tattoo”, and yan is Thai for the Sanskrit word yantra.

 Sak yant designs are normally done by Buddhist monks or ajarns, traditionally with a long bamboo stick sharpened to a point (called a mai sak) or with a long metal spike (called a khem sak) – more common today.